- Securing Things Newsletter

 👉 Do share, comment and add your experience and insights - as this may help someone bring some clarity and make right choices in their career decisions and or progression.
 Our world needs more cybersecurity professionals.

-I invite #SecuringThings community to share their feedback.
+I invite you as part of #SecuringThings community to share your feedback.

-Your feedback and input is invaluable to me as we work together to strengthen our cybersecurity defenses and create a safer digital future.
-Thank you for your trust and continued support.
+Your feedback and input is invaluable to me as we work together to strengthen our cybersecurity defenses and create a safer and smarter digital society.

-Thanks for reading - until next Phase B / new edition!
+Thanks for reading - until the next edition!

 It’s a Great Day to Start Securing Things for a Smart & Safer Society.